 3) Mr Kahn’s bloods need to be re-taken because they haemolysed.
 The nurses tried, but they are short tonight.
 You’ll have to do it yourself.
 If his white-cell count is has risen, you’ll need to do a septic screen (X-ray, urinalysis etc) and start him on a broad spectrum cephalosporin.
-Don’t forget he’s allergic to penicillin.
+Don’t forget that he’s allergic to penicillin.

 The list goes on.
-You scribble down the necessary jobs, concerns, worries.
+You scribble down the necessary jobs, concerns, and worries.
 15 minutes later, your colleagues is out the door.
 Each of your patients has had 30 seconds or less of your joint handover time.

 You take the bleep – 5 unanswered calls – put your newly annotated list in your back pocket and head out to Mrs Mabel’s ward.

 As you arrive at the nursing station, the ward leader approaches you looking anxious.
 “Thanks for coming!
 Can you review Mr Jones.
 We think he may have inhaled a bit of his chicken dinner. …”.
-Your bleep goes off again.
+Your beep goes off again.

 As so it starts … and so it goes on … for another gruelling 14 hours.

-Thankfully Mrs Mabel doesn’t die.
+Thankfully, Mrs Mabel doesn’t die.
 But sadly, Mr Ashley does.
 He was number 26 on your list.
 You were supposed to review him, but you just didn’t have time …

 Busy junior doctors use bits of paper, snatched conversations, bleeps … any means necessary to keep the ship afloat, stop people dying and hopefully discharge them home.

-If you don’t believe me, let me suggest you do this test: go to your nearest hospital, look for a junior doctor, stethoscope round their neck, marching purposefully between wards.
+If you don’t believe me, let me suggest you do this test: go to your nearest hospital, look for a junior doctor, stethoscope around their neck, marching purposefully between wards.
 If you’re in doubt, find one with a hunted look in their eyes.
 Stop them – apologise for holding them up – and ask if they are carrying a patient list in their back pocket.
 Chances are they will say yes.

 Why is this?

 In the age of Google, Facebook, WhatsApp and WeChat why does one of our highest-risk industries rely on such means?
 The answer is remarkably simple.
-There are roughly 10 key questions that doctors needs to answer when they are on duty:
+There are roughly 10 key questions that doctors need to answer when they are on duty: